 - Clientele description

 - Number of campers/groups usually served

-- Number of campers/groups not served in 2020
+- Number of campers/groups not served due to your situation

 - Revenue impact

 - Budget impact

 - Impact on future operation

 DEVELOPING LOCAL DATA RESOURCES

 Data Collection

 If you don't have recent data on the conditions in your state/local area, consider doing a quick online survey with camps.
 Working in partnership with related camp organizations will increase the scope.